Becoming an EN Frequently Asked Questions (FAQs)

 A: Social Security uses many methods to connect beneficiaries with ENs, including national webinars, social media, phone and text messaging, and various targeted notices and materials.
 Ticketholders are encouraged to contact the Ticket to Work Help Line toll-free at 1-866-968-7842, (1-866-833-2967 TTY).
 Beneficiaries may also use the Find Help online tool to research or contact a variety of ENs.

 The Ticket Program also offers an EN Guide to Marketing and Workbook to support the research, planning, execution and evaluation of an EN’s marketing efforts.
 Further, the Ticket Program also provides a Service Provider Outreach Toolkit to support the outreach and marketing efforts of ENs to promote the program to Ticketholders and disability-focused organizations.
-The Toolkit includes factsheets, sample press releases, sample program language, success stories and program branding standards.
+The Toolkit includes factsheets, sample program language, success stories and program branding standards.

 Initial training for ENs includes marketing and outreach training as part of the EN onboarding process.
 Training includes information about creating social media pages and websites and developing other outreach methods.
 In addition, Social Security distributes sample social media messaging that ENs can use to raise awareness of Ticket Program events and announcements.